MontiCore Grammars for Expressions, Literals and Types - an Overview

 JavaClassExpressions.mc4 (stable)

-- This grammar defines Java specific class expressions like super, this, type cast, etc.
+- This grammar defines Java specific class expressions like super, this, etc.

 - This grammar should only be included, when a mapping to Java is intended and the full power of Java should be available in the modeling language.